How Can I Find An ADHD Assessment?

 Getty/Luis Alvarez

-People may seek an ADHD diagnosis when their symptoms interfere with their lives in one or more areas.
-You may have tried several techniques for time management, organization, impulsive behaviors, or other areas without finding a potential strategy.
-In these cases, getting a diagnosis could be beneficial.
-You might be able to find ADHD testing in the following ways:
+People may seek an ADHD diagnosis when their ADHD symptoms interfere with their lives in one or more areas.
+You may have tried several techniques for time management, getting organized, impulsive behaviors, or other areas without finding a potential strategy.
+In these cases, getting an ADHD diagnosis could be beneficial.
+You might be able to find ADHD assessments in the following ways:

 • With your therapist